railcore/railcore.github.io/index.md

 title: RailCore 3d Printer
 ---

-# documentation
+# Documentation
 Documentation for the RailCore II 3d printer and its components

 ## About the RailCore II
-RailcoreII is a Core-XY based Reprap 3D printer designed by J. Steve White & Tony Akens under the [[CC-Attribution Only license]].
+RailcoreII is a Core-XY based Reprap 3D printer designed by J. Steve White & Tony Akens under the CC-Attribution Only license.
 The initial idea to collaborate on a printer started in the #RepRap IRC channel, and centered on some common goals we both had in mind for a new printer design.

 These were:-
  * Core-XY motion.